 The “for the perks” facial: Chuan Spa, The Langham

-If you’re looking to get bang for your buck, go for the 90-minute Babor Grand Cru facial package.
-Arrive early (and stress-free) with complimentary valet parking, and take some time to relax beforehand with the “tri-bathing” ritual.
-(Step one is a soak in the zero-edge jacuzzi overlooking Flinders Street Station; step two is the dry sauna, which loosens your tight muscles; and step three is the colour-therapy snail shower, which uses 12 jets to massage your body.)
+If you’re looking to get bang for your buck, arrive early (and stress-free, thanks to complimentary valet parking) and take some time to relax ahead of your treatment with the “tri-bathing” ritual.
+(Step one is a soak in the zero-edge jacuzzi overlooking Flinders Street Station; step two is the sauna, which loosens tight muscles; and step three is the “snail shower”, which uses 12 jets to massage your body.)

-Follow your facial with a glass of sparkling wine or a collagen beverage, then explore the Langham’s lap pool and gym.
+Follow your facial with a glass of sparkling wine, then explore the Langham’s lap pool and gym.
 It’s a staycation waiting to happen.

 The “best for clogged pores” facial: Shine Skin and Body